 Culinary applications aside, the health benefits of psyllium can also be obtained from supplements and home made herbal preparations.

-Seeds.
-Whole seeds are the most natural for of psyllium.
+Seed.
+Whole psyllium seeds are the most natural way of consuming this herb.
 They can be used in baking goods to add extra fiber, or soaked before being consumed with plenty of water for constipation relief.

-Husks.
-One or two tablespoons of psyllium husks can be mixed with a glass of water every day to promote regular bowel movements and control cholesterol levels.
-In this natural form, psyllium can be added to baking goods to enrich fiber content and enhance texture.
+Husk.
+One or two tablespoons of psyllium husk can be mixed with a glass of water every day to promote regular bowel movements and control cholesterol levels.
+Psyllium husk can be added to baking goods to enrich fiber content and enhance texture.

 Powder.
 Just like the husks, one or two daily tablespoons of psyllium powder are easy to mix with water, juices, or smoothies.
 It can also be used as a thickener for sauces, soups, and many culinary dishes, in order to reap psyllium's hypoglycemic and cardioprotective effects.

 Capsules.
 Psyllium can be taken as a supplement in capsules.
 To make the most of its cardioprotective and digestive effects, it is recommended to take a psyllium capsule with every meal.